shadow-robot/mujoco_ros_pkgs/mujoco_ros_utils/launch/README.md

 ## Usage

-There are two demos, one involves the picking of a box and one the picking of a

 # Static objects demo

 There are two possible static objects demos, one with the box and one with a cylinder.